Directorate of General Security: Saddam Hussein era

 During the 1991 uprisings in Iraq, the DGS was targeted by insurgents, including a battle at its Sulaymaniyah headquarters.
-Tons of documents were seized by Kurdish guerrillas and civilians, and while much was shipped to the United States, some were kept by Kurdish parties and individuals.
+Tons of documents were seized by Kurdish guerrilla forces and civilians, and while much was shipped to the United States, some were kept by Kurdish parties and individuals.
 The uprising led Saddam Hussein to create the Emergency Forces (Qawat al-Tawaria), a new paramilitary branch of the agency.
 The DGS also began to solicit greater information on foreigners in Iraq, with reports coming in from taxi drivers like those around the Al-Rashid Hotel and from Ministry of Culture and Information guides and translators, who were a journalist's only option when visiting Iraq.

 In 2002, Jane's Intelligence Review reported that the DGS employed 10,000 personnel, mainly Ba'ath Party members.

-In April 2002, a defector who had been a lieutenant colonel in the DGS stated that 40% of the rank and file DGS personnel were not showing up for work, instead preparing forged papers to exchange for dollars and euros.
+In April 2002, a defector who had been a lieutenant colonel in the DGS stated that 40% of the rank-and-file DGS personnel were not showing up for work, instead preparing forged papers to exchange for dollars and euros.

 The last director of DGS before the American-led invasion, Rafi Abd al-Latif Tilfah al-Tikriti, was the jack of hearts in the U.S. military's most-wanted Iraqi playing cards.
 According to the U.S. Defense Intelligence Agency, he was a leader in the insurgency against Coalition forces.
-As of 2018, he remained wanted by the Iraqi government and is still at large.
+As of 2020, he remained wanted by the Iraqi government and is still at large.

 The DGS was officially dissolved on May 23, 2003, per Order Number 2 of the Coalition Provisional Authority under L. Paul Bremer.